England, The UK & The Robin

 Robin (Erithacus rubecula)

-In many ways, the story of the Red Kite has followed the fortunes of Welsh identity and the movement for home rule, both comparable to the soaring success of a bird once on the verge of extinction.
+In some ways, the story of the Red Kite has followed the fortunes of Welsh identity and the Welsh economy, two particulars with a past comparable to the soaring success of a bird once on the verge of extinction.
 When red kites disappeared from the rest of the UK two hundred years ago, the few that remained hung on in Wales.
-Struggling for centuries yet resilient enough to prevail against the odds, the red kite has emerged as a living, thriving symbol of the Welsh language and culture, taking pride of place as the national bird for Wales in 2007.
+Struggling throughout the centuries yet resilient enough to prevail against the odds, the red kite has emerged as a living, thriving symbol of the Welsh language and culture, earning its well-deserved place as the national bird for Cymru in 2007.

 The Cymru Comeback